jandelgado/arduino/README.md

 * SSD1306 is connected with I2C and SCL connected to GPIO4 and SDA connected to GPIO5.
+* the builtin blue LED is connected to GPIO 16
 * see [example sketch](esp32_ttgo) for an example on how to use it with the u8g2 library.